pedrofalco/twitter-artbot/README.md

 `EN`
-A bot that randomly collects data from the [Ethereum](https://etherscan.io/) blockchain and publishes it on [Twitter](https://twitter.com/home).
+A bot that randomly collects my data from the [Ethereum](https://etherscan.io/) blockchain and publishes it on [Twitter](https://twitter.com/home).
 It works connected to the [Moralis](https://moralis.io/) and [Twitter](https://twitter.com/home) API.
 Feel free to modify it with your data.

 1. Download or clone the repo on your computer.